Last updated on December 23rd, 2019 at 05:37 pm

-A Magical Reality
+Visualizing A Magical Reality

 I’d had visions and dreams like these for years, but it is not the sort of thing you generally talk about at cocktail parties.
 One might think you are mad.

-I was happy to find a kindred spirit who was also a Harvard grad, three times over, and obviously someone who is very successful in the material world, who was also able to navigate both “worlds,” apparently, living in the realm of spirit but also firmly rooted and accomplished here on earth.
+I was happy to find a kindred spirit who was also a Harvard grad, three times over, and obviously, someone who is very successful in the material world, who was also able to navigate both “worlds,” apparently, living in the realm of spirit but also firmly rooted and accomplished here on earth.
 In this world, but not of this world.
 I have always felt like that, like I was straddling two realities, living in my brand of magical realism.

 Magical Realism In My Life

 That is what my life feels like to me.
-It is so full of magic, and synchronicity, with coincidences that seem just far too improbable to be true.
+It is so full of magic, and synchronicity, with coincidences that seem just far too improbable to be real.
 I couldn’t make this stuff up if I tried.
 In my case, life is stranger and more beautiful than fiction.
 I often say I am the “Luckiest Girl Alive,” and these days especially, it feels like that’s the case.

 We are plotting world domination through love and healing, and we had projects to map out together.
 I was planning to stay in Phoenix for one whole week and was on vacation, so I had time to give to our visions.
-James, however, had to head to the Rocky Mountains to visit family friends on Tuesday afternoon.
-Which is why I decided to go to dinner with the pilot on Tuesday night.
+James, however, had to head to the Rocky Mountains to visit family friends on Tuesday afternoon, which is why I decided to go to dinner on a blind date on Tuesday night.
 It was more fun than eating alone, and I figured at the very least I’d make a new friend in Phoenix.

 A member of a fund-raising committee that I am part of in Massachusetts had told me a week earlier about her brother, Matt, a pilot, who lived in Phoenix, and said I should meet him when I was there.